transkatgirl/nightcore.sh/README.md

 - MKVToolNix (for embedding thumbnail into video)
 - pngcrush (for further compressing thumbnail)
 - FLAC (for further compressing audio)
+- NPM, NodeJS (for parsing and processing subtitles)

 ## Usage
 Once dependencies are installed, download the script to your computer.
 Then, open the script, and adjust the built-in options as you see fit.